About Dr. Claire E. F. Wright.

 I then (sort of by accident) moved to the history department at UOW for my PhD.
 I learnt there to properly contextualise my research, and to analyse archival sources.
 My PhD project combined my existing expertise in history of economic thought with my new-found abilities in Australian history, to understand interdisciplinary professional communities in the Australian economic history field.
 This formed the basis of my first book, Australian economic history: Transformations of an Interdisciplinary Field (2022).

-After my PhD, I was fortunate enough to work on an ARC Linkage grant, partnered between the Universities of Wollongong, Sydney and Melbourne, and the Macleay and Australian Museums, on “reconstructing museum specimen data through the pathways of global commerce”.
-I worked day-to-day at the museums to understand the trade of natural history specimens.
+After my PhD, I worked on an ARC Linkage grant, partnered between the Universities of Wollongong, Sydney and Melbourne, and the Macleay and Australian Museums, on “reconstructing museum specimen data through the pathways of global commerce”.
+I worked with the museum archives to understand the trade of natural history specimens.
 It was fascinating to see how these institutions operate, and I learnt more than I probably needed to about how to preserve dead bats!

-The data and insights of the MQRF was the basis of my current Australian Research Council Discovery Early Career Researcher Award (DECRA) Fellow (2022-25), “Above the glass ceiling: Australian women in corporate leadership, 1910 – 2020”.
-I have happily remained in a management department, but have moved to the UTS Business School.
-I have applied my expertise in women’s workplace equality to the topic of Diversity and Inclusion, teaching as part of the UTS Business Masters’ suite.
+The data and insights of the MQRF was the basis of Australian Research Council Discovery Early Career Researcher Award (DECRA) Fellow (2022-25), “Above the glass ceiling: Australian women in corporate leadership, 1910 – 2020”.
+With this grant, I moved to the Management Discipline Group at UTS Business.

 Outside of research and teaching, I serve on the editorial board for Enterprise and Society, and the executive of the Economic History Society of Australia and New Zealand (EHSANZ).
-I also established an economic history stream at the annual Australian Historical Association (AHA) conference.
+I also help run the history of capitalism stream at the annual Australian Historical Association (AHA) conference.
 Through this work I advocate for economic history as a broad, eclectic, interdisciplinary agenda, connected to parent disciplines and contemporary issues.

 When I’m not at work, I quite like outdoorsy things (hiking, swimming, photography), indoorsy things (music and theatre) and a combination of indoorsy and outdoorsy things (looking after my plants)!